tresata/hackathon2017/README.md

     hive> show tables;
     OK
     <To be filled in>
-    hive> select * from ht_transactions limit 10;
+    hive> select * from <To be filled in> limit 10;

-This will return all the fields for the first ten items in the 'ht_transactions' table.
+This will return all the fields for the first ten items in the '<To be filled in>' table.

 If you'd like to create a file from the command line, you can use a create table command: